jyjulia/4501-project/README.md

 Project Structure:

-The project is organized as follows:
+The project is organized as follows

 Data Collection and Cleaning:
 Download relevant datasets from NYC Open Data and Zillow.